awmann/K233Spots/README.md

 The method loosely follows that from Rackham papers (transit light source), with some special considerations for M dwarfs and young stars.

 This will assume:
--pristine transit cord
+<br>-pristine transit cord
--dark spots (hot spots won't help, although a mix might) -Spots are stable over the observing window.
+<br>-dark spots (hot spots won't help, although a mix might)
+<br>-Spots are stable over the observing window.
 This probably isn't true, but it is clear that the overall spot pattern is stable form the K2 curve and out-of-transit monitoring.